Ocean County Real Estate Attorney

 Step 4 – The Attorney Review Period

 The attorney review period allows for your attorney to make modifications to the contract of sale.
 While your contract may be standard, certain provisions may be modified or even deleted depending on the specifics of your deal.
 Further, additional paragraphs or provisions may be added to the contract of sale.
 That is why it is important to choose an attorney that will thoroughly represent your interest and ensure that the contract is modified to your specific needs and requirements.
-At The Law Office of Peter J. Bronzino, LLC we have extensive experience in negotiating and modifying New Jersey residential real estate contracts.
+At The Bronzino Law Firm we have extensive experience in negotiating and modifying New Jersey residential real estate contracts.

 Step 5 – The Home Inspection